\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Application to Mori dream spaces

 Moreover consider

-which is an irreducible and normal, affine variety, called the \emph{total coordinate space} of $X$.
+which is a normal, affine variety, called the \emph{total coordinate space} of $X$.
 Then there exists an open embedding $j_X:\widehat{X}\hookrightarrow\overline{X}$.
 The action of the quasi-torus $G$ extends to $\overline{X}$ in such a way that $j_X$ turns out to be equivariant.

 \begin{theorem}[Cox Theorem for a wMDS] Let $X$ be a wMDS and consider the natural action of the quasi-torus $G$ on the total coordinate space $\overline{X}$.
 Then the loci of stable and semi-stable points coincide with the open subset $j_X(\widehat{X})\subseteq \overline{X}$, which is the characteristic space of $X$.
 Then the canonical morphism $p_X:\widehat{X}\twoheadrightarrow X$ is the associated $1$-free and geometric quotient.
-In particular \end{theorem} For a definition of used notation and a sketch of proof we refer the interested reader to Definitions~2.3,4,5 and Theorem~2.6 in \cite{R-wMDS}.
+In particular \end{theorem} For a definition of used notation and a sketch of proof we refer the interested reader to Definitions~8,9,10 and Theorem~1 in \cite{R-wMDS}.